Showing posts with label ducks. Show all posts

 2021 Feb 8, Day Trip to Huntsville, Alabama

-Hubby and I rode to Huntsville today for my Opthomologist appointment.
+Hubby and I rode to Huntsville today for my entomologist appointment.
 You know the drill by now.
-Stay in your car, and call the office to let them know you are there; they will call you back when you can come inside.
-Once inside the building, they take your temperature; you are given a sticker to place on your shirt or blouse that says you are okay to enter the building.
+Stay in your car and call the office to let them know you are there.
+They will call you back when you can come inside.
+Once inside the building, you will have your temperature taken, and you will be given a sticker to place on your shirt or blouse indicating that you are cleared to enter the building.
 Once inside, I checked in; after a short wait, I was called back to the waiting room.
-The pressure in both my eyes was checked, and both registered 15, The optic nerve in both eyes was checked, and nothing changed.
+The pressure in both eyes was checked, and both readings were 15; the optic nerve in both eyes was also checked, and no changes were noted.
 I had taken my big camera with me; I wanted to get a few pictures of the waterfowl and colorful fish that swam at Big Spring Park, so that was our next stop.
-On our way to Huntsville, the thermometer on the car read 35 and showed snow, but it turned out to be a beautiful day.
-The sun was shining; not much wind, with a little chill in the air.
-I took my coat but never had to put it on.
+On our way to Huntsville, the thermometer in the car read 35 and showed snow, but it turned out to be a beautiful day.
+The sun was shining, with little wind and a slight chill in the air.
+I took my coa,t but never had to put it on.

 Canadian Geese

 We then rode to Braham Spring Park, where we saw Canadian Geese, Mallard Ducks, and a few starlings eating and swimming at the park.
-I said it's such a beautiful day let's go to the Wheeler Wildlife Refuge in Decatur, so we entered I-565, and not far past the airport, the traffic was bumper to bumper because they were working on the road and were merging into one lane.
-We then turned onto I-65 only to find out they were working on the interstate and were also merging into one lane.
-We finally made it to our turn-off, and hubby said what do you think about getting lunch at Libby's in Priceville.
-I said that sounds good, for I love me some good old fried catfish.
+I said it's such a beautiful day.
+Let's go to the Wheeler Wildlife Refuge in Decatur.
+We entered I-565, and not far past the airport, the traffic was bumper-to-bumper because they were working on the road and merging into one lane.
+We then turned onto I-65 only to find out they were working on the interstate and merging into one lane.
+We finally made it to our turn-off, and Hubby said, 'What do you think about getting lunch at Libby's in Priceville?'
+I said that sounded good, for I love old fried catfish.
 I was not disappointed; I ordered one piece of fillet with coleslaw, hush puppies, onion, baked potato, and iced tea.
 I could not eat it.
 I also got a to-go box.

 Catfish plate @Libby's in Priceville, Alabama

-We then rode to Wheeler Wildlife Refuge to see what was left of the Sandhill Cranes to my disappointment, they were just a few.
-The visitor center was closed, and so was the observation building.
-There was a wooden wall with holes cut out to view the fields, but no birds.
-We stopped at Jack's in Decatur for a diet Coke and two strawberry Cheesecake pies.
-Our last stop was a Wheeler Dam to see the waterfowl.
+We then rode to Wheeler Wildlife Refuge to see what was left of the Sandhill Cranes, and to my disappointment, there were just a few.
+The visitor center and the observation building were both closed.
+There was a wooden wall with holes cut out to view the fields, but no birds were visible.
+We stopped at Jack's in Decatur for a Diet Coke and two strawberry Cheesecake pies.
+Our last stop was the Wheeler Dam to see the waterfowl.
 Saw a few White Pelicans, so we didn't stop.
-When we got home, I went outside and filled both bird feeders and saw more birds at home than I did at all the places where we had stopped.
-We have Cardinals, Wrens, Finch, Tuff Titmouse, Mourning Doves, Red-bellied Woodpeckers, and Downy Woodpeckers, just to name a few of our backyard birds.
+When we got home, I went outside and filled both bird feeders, and I saw more birds at home than I had at all the places we had stopped.
+We have Cardinals, Wrens, Finch, Tufted Titmouse, Mourning Doves, Red-bellied Woodpeckers, and Downy Woodpeckers, just to name a few of our backyard birds.

 Thursday, December 20, 2018